threefoldtech/info_grid/src/farmers/3node_building/5_set_bios_uefi.md

 The BIOS setting in BIOS (non-UEFI) mode presented here is mostly based on a Dell R720.
 We also add information to cover more broadly the subject.
 There may be differences with your specific 3Node hardware.
 The following should give you a good overview of how to set it up and you can adjust the details.
 For newer servers, UEFI mode might be the preferred option.
 ***

 Please note that you can set your iDRAC with remote access.
 In this section, we set up the 3Node directly with a monitor and keyboard.
-Once this BIOS settings are set and the 3Node is running, you will not need to do much maintenance on the server's BIOS or iDRAC settings, thanks to the Self-Healing properly of Threefold's Zero-OS.
+Once this BIOS settings are set and the 3Node is running, you will not need to do much maintenance on the server's BIOS or iDRAC settings, thanks to the Self-Healing properly of ThreeFold's Zero-OS.

 ***